 What causes cancer-related fatigue?

-Well, according to Cancer Research UK, almost all of the main forms of treatment can cause it:
+Well, according to Cancer Research UK, each of the main forms of treatment can cause it:

 - Surgery: People often underestimate how long it takes to get over surgery.
 Surgery stresses your body and it needs time to heal.
 Pain can be exhausting, and the anaesthetic and other drugs may also contribute.

 - Radiotherapy: Most people who have radiotherapy feel increasingly tired as they go through their treatment.
-Fatigue can last for several weeks and for some people it can last for months after treatment has finished.
+Fatigue can last for several weeks and in some people, it can last for months after treatment finished.

 - Chemotherapy: Nearly everyone who has chemotherapy has some fatigue.
 Your white and red blood cell counts drop midway between treatments.
 Knowing that you will get tired after each dose of chemo can make you feel anxious and frustrated.

-- Biological and hormone therapies: Biological drugs can cause tiredness as they can affect how the body produces chemicals that it needs in order to work properly.
+- Biological and hormone therapies: Biological drugs can cause tiredness as they can affect how the body produces the chemicals that it needs in order to work properly.
 Hormone treatments can disturb the body’s balance and metabolism, and this can lead to many side effects including fatigue.
-Drugs that block hormones in breast and prostate cancers can cause fatigue as a side effect, like the fatigue that women going through menopause have.
-Thyroid hormones used to replace hormones after surgery for thyroid cancer can cause weakness, difficulty sleeping and fatigue.
+Drugs that block hormones in breast and prostate cancers can cause fatigue as a side effect, like the fatigue that women experience when going through menopause.
+Thyroid hormones that are used to replace hormones after surgery for thyroid cancer can cause weakness, difficulty sleeping and fatigue.

 Exercise helps – but how to start?